exarchou/Computer-Architecture/Lab_3/README.md

 - **Leakage**: this term refers to the static power consumed due to leakage current through the transistors, which in reality function as “imperfect” switches.
 There are two distinct leakage mechanisms, and the magnitude of each leakage current is proportional to the width of the transistor and depends on the logical state of the device.
 The first type of leakage, **subthreshold leakage**, occurs when a transistor that is supposedly in the off state actually allows a small current to pass between its source and drain.
 The second type, **gate leakage**, is the current that leaks through the gate terminal.

+- **Dynamic Power**: is the total energy consumed for the execution of a program, divided by the simulation time

 Consequently, we can understand that **Dynamic Power** is consumed, due to the capacitive load of the switching transistors, while **Leakage** refers to the imperfections of the inactive transistors of the system.